radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 A navigation bar is located at the top of the *Admin* home screen and is visible from all tabs in the *Admin* view.
 The top navigation allows you to access several account and user management tools through the following tabs:

 - Users
-- Alerts
 - Integration
+- Events
+- Tasks
-- Activity Log
+- Authentication
 - Settings

 ![image description](images/top-nav.png)